MariedelD/Experiment4_Domingo-M/README.md

 ## I. Intended Learning Outcomes

-#### 1. To identify the codes and functions needed in cleaning and visualizing data
-#### 2. To be able to apply and use the different codes and functions in creating a Python program that will be used in data wrangling and data visualization
+#### The intended learning outcome is to recognize and apply Python codes and functions for data cleaning, wrangling, and visualization effectively.

 ---